SciML/DiffEqFlux.jl/docs/src/examples/mnist_conv_neural_ode.md

 `fc`: The final fully connected layer which maps our learned features to the probability of
       the feature vector of belonging to a particular class

-`gpu`: An utility function which transfers our model to GPU, if one is available
+`gpu`: A utility function which transfers our model to GPU, if one is available

 ### Array Conversion